NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 cd /glade/work/${USER}/mydir || exit 1
 [...]
 ```
 This will abort the job if the `cd` fails.
-(The `|| exit 1` construct is executed only if the first command exists with a failure status.)
-Without this type of pedantic error checking the script would continue to run, and the remainder of the script would attempt to run, but in the wrong directory!
+(The `|| exit 1` construct is executed only if the first command exits with a failure status.)
+Without this type of pedantic error checking the script would continue to run, and the remainder of the script would attempt to run, but in the wrong directory - especially dangerous if later steps remove files!!

 ### Logging